 On Tuesday, 3rd June 2008 the Lodge marked 150 years with the dedication of a new Bible by the Provincial Chaplain, in the presence of the Provincial Grand Master, Right Worshipful Brother Richard John Anderson, his deputy, Very Worshipful Brother Jeffrey Gillyon and both Assistants, accompanied by a full team of active officers.
 Also in attendance was Right Worshipful Brother Iain Ross-Bryce, Past Deputy Grand Master.
 The ceremony was followed by a sumptuous banquet in the dining hall.
 The occasion was further marked at a Summer Ball, held at Marton Hall on Saturday 7th June.
 Click here for a full report on this auspicious occasion.

-Over 600 candidates have been initiated into Londesborough Lodge during its one hundred and fifty two years of existence.
+Over 600 candidates have been initiated into Londesborough Lodge during its one hundred and sixty years of existence.